SAP-samples/teched2023-AI269/exercises/ex1/README.md

 # Prompt Engineering

-Understand the principles of prompt engineering and learn to create effective prompts for AI models like ChatGPT.
+Understand the principles of prompt engineering and learn to create effective prompts for AI models.
 Prompt engineering is crucial for obtaining desired outputs from AI models.
 It helps in guiding the model's response in a particular direction.
 You will learn
 How to deploy an LLM model.
 How to use the model to execute different queries.

-## Prerequisites
-- You have an SAP AI Launchpad service instance and service key.
-For more information, see [SAP AI Core Initial Setup Documentation](http://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/initial-setup).
-- You’re using the sap-internal service plan.
-- Your SAP AI Launchpad is connected to the SAP AI Core runtime.
-For more information, see [Add a Connection to SAP AI Core in SAP AI Launchpad Documentation](http://help.sap.com/docs/ai-launchpad/sap-ai-launchpad/add-connection-to-sap-ai-core)
-- You have the **genai_text** role collection.

 # Introduction: